EOSIO/welcome/docs/03_tutorials/20_tic-tac-toe-game-contract.md

 Warning, action <move> does not have a ricardian contract
 ```

 For this tutorial we ignore these warnings.
-Click on the following link for s tutorial showing how to add the optional ricardian contracts [Prepare the Ricardian Contract](https://developers.eos.io/welcome/latest/getting-started/smart-contract-development/data-persistence#step-10-prepare-the-ricardian-contract-optional "Getting Started - Data Peristence")
+Click on the following link for a tutorial showing how to add the optional ricardian contracts [Prepare the Ricardian Contract](https://developers.eos.io/welcome/latest/getting-started/smart-contract-development/data-persistence#step-10-prepare-the-ricardian-contract-optional "Getting Started - Data Peristence")

 The tictactoe directory now contains two new files, tictactoe.wasm and tictactoe.abi.